AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/move-issues.md

    The copied issue is added to the specified project.&nbsp;

-### Move a single issue in the Preview environment
+### Move a single issue in the Preview environment {#move-a-single-issue-in-the-preview-environment}

 1. Go to an issue that you want to copy, click the **More** menu ![](assets/more-icon.png)to the right of the issue name, then select **Move** ```to```.